codeuniversity/student-council/statute/statute.md

 # III Student Council

-## 18 - Tasks of the Student Council
+## 15 - Tasks of the Student Council

 (1) The Student Council (seven portfolios) represents the student body and executes the following, among others:
 1. convene Student General Assemblies,
-2. coordinate with the Academic Senate through its elected student representatives,
+2. coordinate with the Academic Senate, the Study Program Councils and the university committees through their elected student representatives,
 3. gather and synthesize feedback,
 4. own and drive portfolio-specific initiatives (see §18a),
 5. invite guests for specific topics.